-Muay Thai boxing in Bangkok is an experience not to be missed and, without doubt, the best place to watch genuine matches is at the new and improved Lumpinee Boxing Stadium (also called Lumpini Boxing Stadium) in the northern suburbs of the city.
+Muay Thai boxing in Bangkok is an experience not to be missed.
+A great place to watch genuine matches is at New Lumpinee Boxing Stadium (also called Lumpini Boxing Stadium), in the northern suburbs of the city.

 - Damnoen Saduak Floating Market Tour

 - Vertigo & Moon Bar Rooftop Dining

 - Ayutthaya Ancient Capital Tour with River Cruise